Katarzyna Kawa: 2024: ATX Open doubles final, BJK Cup semifinal

 Partnering Aliona Bolsova, Kawa was again runner-up in the doubles at the Țiriac Foundation Trophy, losing to Carole Monnet and Darja Semeņistaja in the final.

 She reached the semifinals of the BJK Cup partnering compatriot and world No. 2, Iga Świątek.

 At the WTA 125 Argentina Open in November, Kawa was the runner-up in the singles, losing to fourth seed Mayar Sherif in the final, and won the doubles title alongside Maja Chwalińska with a win over Sherif and Laura Pigossi in the championship match.

 2025: Bogota final

 At the 2025 Copa Colsanitas, Kawa qualified for the main draw and reached her third WTA Tour quarterfinal and first since 2021 with a win over Laura Pigossi, after saving a match point.
 Next, she upset top seed Marie Bouzková to reach her second semifinal and first since 2019 Jūrmala.
 Kawa reached the final defeating fellow qualifier Julieta Pareja but lost to top seed and defending champion, Camila Osorio.
 As a result, she returned close to the top 150 in the rankings, at world No. 156 on 7 April 2025.

+2026: United Cup champion, two WTA 125 titles

+In January, Kawa was part of the Polish team that defeated Switzerland in the final of the United Cup.
+She won her first WTA 125 singles title at the Huzhou Open in May, defeating defending champion Veronika Erjavec in the final.
+The following month, at the Memorial Eugenio Fontana, Kawa won her second WTA 125 singles title, defeating Lucia Bronzetti in the final.